jennomics/WorkflowPaper/General notes on molecular and microbiology.md

 2) are there types of organisms (e.g., pathogens) that you would prefer not to isolate?

-	- tips for minimizing pathogen growth
+	-tips for minimizing pathogen growth
-	-

 3) how much time is available for growth and isolation?

-	- things will grow faster at higher temperatures, but at some point, a threshhold will be reached and many will die
+	-things will grow faster at higher temperatures, but at some point, a threshhold will be reached and many will die

-	-
-	- you will be able to isolate a greater diversity of organisms if you allow a long time for slow-growing things to grow
+	-you will be able to isolate a greater diversity of organisms if you allow a long time for slow-growing things to grow
-	-

 4) what types of equipment are available to you?

-	- if something grows most happily at 37deg, then you will need to have an incubator and shaker available at that temperature
+	-if something grows most happily at 37deg, then you will need to have an incubator and shaker available at that temperature

  For our previous work we have simply used a rich growth media such as lysogeny broth (LB) (REF)